 It has long been known that all the great apes except humans have 24 chromosomes.
 Humans, having 23, are quite literally the odd man out.
 This is widely accepted to be a result of an end-to-end fusion of two ancestral chromosomes.
 Suppose we do not know which of the ancestral chromosomes were involved in the fusion, we could attempt to efficiently discover this with iSAX.

-We begin by converting DNA into time series.
-There are several ways to do this; here we use the simple approach shown in Table 8.
+We begin by converting DNA into time series, using the approach shown in Table 8.